StockSharp/doc/en/topics/FastDump.md

 # Dump mode

 The FAST connector is available in dump mode.
-In this case, the data does not come from a real network connection, but from the accumulated files of the app [S\#.UDP Dumper](UdpDumper.md).
+In this case, the data does not come from a real network connection, but from the accumulated files of the app [UDP Dumper](UdpDumper.md).

 In order to enable dump mode, it is necessary to transfer files through the dump method [IFastDialect.Dump](xref:StockSharp.Fix.Dialects.IFastDialect.Dump(System.Collections.Generic.IDictionary{Ecng.Net.MulticastSourceAddress,System.Collections.Generic.IEnumerable{System.IO.Stream}}))**(**[System.Collections.Generic.IDictionary\<Ecng.Net.MulticastSourceAddress,System.Collections.Generic.IEnumerable\<System.IO.Stream\>\>](xref:System.Collections.Generic.IDictionary`2) dumpFiles**)** before process connecting: